Mixing Beauty And Golf

 Wisconsin is such a golfing draw that the 2020 Ryder Cup will be played at Whistling Straits in Sheboygan along Lake Michigan.
 It may not be such a home-field advantage for the Americans as the Europeans will enjoy the Irish-influenced links design of this championship course.
 It plays along two miles of windswept lake shoreline and presents an open and rugged challenge.

 For most golfers, the hundreds of other exceptional courses across the state will provide plenty of challenges when golfing in Wisconsin.
+If you need golf netting or installation check out what we have to offer.

 Play Like The Pros